 All Oral Histories

 An artist in Portland, Oregon, Mace responded to the Kennedy assassination in the early 1990s by painting a life-size triptych inspired by the Zapruder film.
-As a ten-year-old, Mace briefly saw President Kennedy in the lobby of the Beverly Hills Hilton on August 19, 1962.
+As a ten-year-old, Mace briefly saw President Kennedy in the lobby of the Beverly Hilton Hotel on August 19, 1962.
 He was deeply impacted by the assassination the following year.
-Recorded March 4, 2020.
+Recorded March 4, 2020, and February 24, 2021.

 Macia was nine years old in 1963.
 Her late father, a City of Dallas employee, was acquainted with Jack Ruby prior to the assassination and photographed the Kennedy motorcade on Main Street.
 Recorded July 9, 2012.